smudge/decks/railsconf-2022/slides.md

 And I should mention that we're hiring.

+CLICK

-And I work on the application platform teams at Betterment.
+And so I work on the application platform teams at Betterment.
 We focus on a lot of cross-cutting concerns, and we provide our product teams with more of a day-to-day peace of mind.